shwedosh/FEWD-Curriculum/content_creation_methodology.md

 Moreover self-learning requires quite a bit of discipline and can be frustrating at times especially when stuck.
 Thus, having a good support system in the form of peers and a mentor helps to stay on track while learning.

-### Interventions with Tribe Leader - Mentor
+## Interventions with Tribe Leader - Mentor

 Mentorship has been known to be effective in bridging the knowledge gap and understanding the use of emerging technologies for business.
 An ideal mentor would be someone who has a working knowledge of emerging technologies and has actually solved business problems using them.
 These mentors are best placed to guide aspiring learners on the path to upskilling into niche emerging technologies.
 Mentors hold learners accountable for their learning goals, help learners grow and share practical knowledge that they have accumulated over years of practice.
 They also advice the learners on how to build their portfolio such that they stand out from the rest of the crowd.
 Our data says that mentorship improves learning outcomes by almost 5 times!

 With the flipped model, learners come prepared with the content to the sessions, and the learning that happens in those sessions is a level up from traditional learning.
 With a lot of focus on problem solving instead of just onboarding, learners accumulate skills that actually help them in their professional careers.

-### Learn by Doing - work on real problems

-Our inhouse personalized AI powered learning platform - Glabs enables learners to apply what they have learnt by doing hands-on exercises.
-They will also see their skills grow with personalized skill maps that compare with the recommended baselines giving them actionable insights on what to learn next.

-Since in industry everyone participates in solving problems as a team, we highly encourage team participation through selected hackathons and projects within the platform.
-With the weekly progress and a host of learner analytics available to the mentor, the mentor exactly knows the prescriptive learning advice to provide to the mentee.

-This is GreyAtom's model for upskilling learners in emerging technologies and it is for these learners that content will be created by global experts.
-So with the brief overview of GreyAtom's perspective on online education.
  Let's now dive into the basic principles of instructional design to keep in mind while building self-paced content for the learners.

 <hr>